Suzie LeBlanc: As a singer

 She has often worked with the American lutenist and music director Stephen Stubbs, recording numerous albums with his early music group Tragicomedia.
 She has sung and recorded with the Purcell Quartet, the Parley of Instruments, Red Byrd, Les Voix Humaines, Tafelmusik Baroque Orchestra, Amsterdam Baroque Orchestra, Musica Antiqua Köln, Australian Brandenburg Orchestra, and Les Violons du Roy, among others.
 LeBlanc frequently performs and records with countertenor Daniel Taylor.

 Her opera roles include Poppea in L'incoronazione di Poppea at the Opéra de Montréal with Daniel Taylor, Clori in Handel’s Clori, Tirsi e Fileno, and Euridice in Monteverdi’s Orfeo.
 She was a soloist in Jonathan Miller's 2006 staging of Bach's St Matthew Passion at the Brooklyn Academy of Music.

 LeBlanc performs and records music from periods and genres other than early music.
 Her 2008 recording of Messiaen songs won the Conseil Québecois de la musique's Opus award for best contemporary music recording.
 She has recorded two albums of Acadian folksongs, La mer jolie (2004) and Tout passe (2007).
 In 2014 she released La Veillée de Noël, an album of old French Christmas songs.
 The little-known noëls were taken from Rondes et chansons populaires illustrées, a volume published in Paris in the late nineteenth century and discovered by LeBlanc's cousin at the Collège St-Joseph in Memramcook, New Brunswick.

 LeBlanc commissioned settings of several of Elizabeth Bishop's poems from four Canadian composers: Christos Hatzis, John Plant, Alasdair MacLean, and Emily Doolittle.
 The songs were first performed during the 2011 Elizabeth Bishop Centenary in Nova Scotia.
 LeBlanc used crowdfunding to finance the songs' recording.
 The resulting album, I am in need of music, in which LeBlanc is accompanied by a chamber orchestra conducted by Dinuk Wijeratne, contains settings of eleven Bishop poems.
 Released in 2013, it has been called "an eloquent testament to love, devotion and determination".
 The recording was a finalist for the 2014 Lieutenant Governor of Nova Scotia Masterworks Arts Award.
 It won the 2014 East Coast Music Award for best classical album.
 LeBlanc currently teaches at McGill University.

 Other activities

-LeBlanc teaches baroque singing at the Université de Montréal.
-In 2000 she founded Le nouvel Opéra, of which she is co-artistic director.
-She was also the founder and first artistic director of the Académie Baroque de Montréal.
+In 2000 she founded Le nouvel Opéra, which is now directed by Rona Nadler.

 As an actress, LeBlanc played the leading female character in the feature film Lost Song, which won the Toronto International Film Festival Award for Best Canadian Film in 2008.

 LeBlanc was introduced to the poetry of Elizabeth Bishop in 2007, when visiting Bishop's childhood home of Great Village, Nova Scotia.
 Fascinated by Bishop's life and work, LeBlanc collaborated with the Nova Scotian poet Sandra Barry to organize the Elizabeth Bishop Centenary Festival in Nova Scotia in 2011.
 She is the honorary patron of the Elizabeth Bishop Society of Nova Scotia.

+She was appointed Artistic and Executive Director of Early Music Vancouver in 2021.